Netflix, Disney+, Max Price Increases 2026: All 8 Services

 Ad-supported tiers are the industry's pressure valve.
 Netflix with ads ($7.99) delivers the same content library as Standard ($17.99), saving $120/year for 4-5 minutes of ads per hour.
 The Disney+/Hulu/Max bundle with ads costs $16.99/month versus $57.97 for all three ad-free tiers separately — a 71% discount.

 Annual plans, when offered, typically save 15-20% over monthly billing.
 Black Friday and holiday promotions can cut prices by 50-80% — Peacock and Paramount+ have historically offered the deepest discounts.
-And the rotation strategy outlined in our rotation calendar remains the most effective approach, cutting annual costs from $996 to under $360.
+And the rotation strategy in our rotation calendar can cut annual costs from $996 to under $360.